omgmog/omgmog.github.com/_posts/2017-04-24-a-laptop-that-fits-in-your-pocket-the-gpd-pocket.md

 A short test of the streaming capability of the GPD Pocket using [DPC Latency Checker](http://www.thesycon.de/eng/latency_check.shtml) shows that the GPD Pocket should be able to handle streaming without issue.

-{% include figure.html src="2017-04/gpd-pocket/dpc-latency.jpg" %}{:.massive.center}
+{% include posts/figure.html src="2017-04/gpd-pocket/dpc-latency.jpg" %}{:.massive.center}

 Youtube videos play smoothly, and Netflix worked without issue.

-{% include figure.html src="2017-04/gpd-pocket/netflix-stats.png" caption="You can access the stats using Ctrl+Shift+Alt+D while watching a video on Netflix" %}{:.massive.center.supermassive}
+{% include posts/figure.html src="2017-04/gpd-pocket/netflix-stats.png" %}{:.massive.center}

 Using MPC-HC I tested some sample 4k and 2k mkv/mp4 files.
 These seemed to play well.
 1080p video played without any issue at all.